Skip to main content

 Inclusive Teaching Toolkit (University of Illinois Chicago)

-What it offers: A comprehensive guide to inclusive pedagogy, with checklists for inclusive syllabus design, classroom community building, accessible teaching, and accommodations.
-It also provides guidance on culturally responsive instruction and inclusive remote learning.
+A comprehensive guide to inclusive pedagogy with practical checklists for syllabus design, classroom community, accessibility, and culturally responsive teaching.

 Universal Design for Learning (UDL) Guidelines – CAST